 HINT: This is what we do at Ignite.
-Not everyone is ready for it, but for those of you who are, consider nutrition counselling for your food relationship with us so we can help you get there.
+Not everyone is ready for it.
+But, for those of you who are, consider nutrition counselling for your food relationship with us.
+We can help you get there.
 Because DIETING SUCKS.

 Effect of Dieting on Happiness